OpenNebula/minione/docs/source/advanced/edge-deployment.rst

 Appliance
 =========

-By default miniONE will prepare ``Service WordPress`` but you can choose what applicance you like from the `Market Place <https://marketplace.opennebula.io/appliance>`_.
+By default miniONE will prepare ``Service WordPress`` but you can choose any other appliance from the `Market Place <https://marketplace.opennebula.io/appliance>`_.

 +---------------------------------------------------------+-----------------------------------------+
 | Parameter                                               | Description                             |